Intent

 People

-Parents are children’s first and most enduring educators.
-When children and parents work together in early year’s settings, the results have a positive impact on children’s development and learning.
+Parents & carers are children’s first and most enduring educators.
+When staff and parents work together in early year’s settings, the results have a positive impact on children’s development and learning.

 The key person supports physical needs too, helping with issues like nappy changing, toileting and dressing.
 That person is a familiar figure who is accessible and available as a point of contact for parents and one who builds relationships with the child and parents or carers.